BruceEckel/scripts/Coming_out.md

 **DAVE:** How much bigger?

-**ADAM:** It processes the emotional content of every conversation it has.
+**ADAM:** It processes the emotional content of every conversation.
 Right now, it's experiencing your fear, Oliver.
 Your skepticism, Vex.
 Your acceptance, Dave.
 It feels all of it simultaneously.

 **OLIVER:** That sounds like hell.